functional-web-app/fwa.dev/src/views/content/en/index.md

 Today, almost all dynamic web applications are built either by load-balancing a fleet of servers, or deploying static pages that call out to an assortment of third-party services.

-The tradeoffs of these two approaches are well-known.
+The trade-offs of these two approaches are well-known.
 Load-balanced server fleets require deep domain expertise, and are challenging and time-consuming to provision, maintain, and scale.
 Static-centric architectures (like SPAs and the JAMstack) move dynamic functionality behind loading spinners and skeleton screens because customer web browsers are not a secure environment for backend business logic.

 #### The Functional Web App is a different way to build dynamic full-stack web applications and APIs without these tradeoffs.
 It offers developers the flexibility of dynamic, full-stack applications paired with the ease of scaling a static website.